-Hello, we are Hugo Timm, graphic designer and Audax enthusiast, and Carol Sachs, photographer and potential traffic hazard
+We are Hugo Timm, designer and cycling enthusiast, and Carol Sachs, photographer and potential traffic hazard

 We are soon leaving our adopted city of London for an Eastbound cycle tour, hopefully making it to South East Asia via China on a tandem — the solution to our equal love of travel but disparate cycling skills.